 The Edition X have an above average build quality.
 The open ear cups are dense, and the open-back design is reinforced with a sturdy metallic grid.
 The headband also has a relatively simple design with a metal frame, that's a little thin, but feels sturdy enough not to break under a fair amount of physical stress.
 Sadly, the joints that connect the frame to the ear cups is a little plasticky doesn't feel as durable as the rest of the design.
 This feels out of place on a headphone of this caliber.
 The cable on the other hand is thick and coated in a braided fabric that's durable.

 Poor isolation.
-The huge drivers of these headphones are completely open, and block very little.
+The drivers of the Edition X are huge and have an open-back design, therefore, they block very little noise.
 They provide no isolation in Bass and Mid ranges, and provide only 5dB of isolation in the Treble, which is negligible.

 Poor leakage.
 These are the loudest and leakiest headphones we have measured so far.
 Not only the level of the leakage is extremely high, the profile is extremely broad too.
 Most headphones either level off at higher frequencies, or roll-off.
 But the Edition X keeps getting louder as the frequency rises.